-Include appropriate safety features in an easily accessible location to minimize the hazards of the facility.
-Provide warning signs, emergency eyewash station, deluge shower, spill response kits, fire extinguishers and other devices to ensure the safety of humans.
-Provide adequate natural ventilation at all times for partially enclosed facilities.
-Fully enclosed facilities shall not be allowed.
-Provide controlled access for the facility to prevent entry of unauthorized personnel, livestock, or other animals.
+Include appropriate safety features to minimize the hazards of the facility.
+Provide warning signs, emergency eyewash station, deluge shower, spill response kits, fire extinguishers and other devices as appropriate, to ensure the safety of humans.
+Provide adequate ventilation at all times for enclosed buildings using natural or mechanical means.